 - increasing the populations of key indicator species (lions and elephants) by 25% within Murchison Falls Protected Area;

-- maintaining the populations of antelopes (Lelwel Hartebeest, Uganda Kob) Nubian Giraffe;
+- maintaining the populations of antelopes (Lelwel Hartebeest, Uganda Kob), Nubian Giraffe;

 - protect and enhance the integrity of important habitats through invasives species management;